Episode Overview

 Break early

-Once a valid segmentation is found for a positioni
+Once a valid segmentation is found for a positioni, there’s no need to keep checking other values ofj. -

 Return result